chanym/analyze_web_in_python/README.md

 The field for url needs to be defined with a schema with either http:// or https://

 USAGE:

+#Please remove the brackets [.] and replace with . when submitting the url as a parameter

+#Please remember to insert "http://" or "https://" if you are running analyze_web.py in the shell.

-Example - ./analyze_web.py ie http://company.com
+Example - ./analyze_web.py ie http://company[.]com

-Example - ./analyze_web.py ff http://company.com
+Example - ./analyze_web.py ff http://company[.]com

-Example - ./analyze_web.py chrome http://company.com
+Example - ./analyze_web.py chrome http://company[.]com

 If you prefer to use the python interpreter, you could import the module as well